-Examples of our TS/M programs include the Medium Support Helicopter Aircrew Training Facility ("MSHATF") at Royal Air Force ("RAF") Benson in the U.K., the Operational Training Systems Provider ("OTSP") program for the Canadian Forces, the KC-30A multi role tanker transport program for the RAAF, and the KC-135 Aircrew Training System for the United States Air Force ("USAF") at 13

-U.S. and international bases.
+Examples of our TS/M programs include the Medium Support Helicopter Aircrew Training Facility ("MSHATF") at Royal Air Force ("RAF") Benson in the U.K., the Operational Training Systems Provider ("OTSP") program for the Canadian Forces, the KC-30A multi role tanker transport program for the RAAF, and the KC-135 Aircrew Training System for the United States Air Force ("USAF") at 13 U.S. and international bases.
 We also provide a range of training support services such as contractor logistics support, maintenance services and simulator training at over 80 sites around the world.

-Our Integrated Enterprise Solutions group is a market-leading consulting and engineering services organization that leverages modeling and simulation technologies and expertise to develop software-based solutions for decision support and training in complex environments.
-Our IES group combines products and software tools and service delivery capabilities into a comprehensive, integrated solutions offering to help customers improve operational efficiency, develop and maintain mission critical systems, and provide software-based decision support and training solutions.
-IES helps provide the guidance, expertise, products and engineering services required to help customers operate in critical and highly complex environments.
+CAE also provides market-leading consulting and engineering services that leverage modeling and simulation technologies and expertise to develop software-based solutions for decision support and training in complex environments.
+CAE combines products, software tools and service delivery capabilities into a comprehensive, integrated solutions offering to help customers improve operational efficiency, develop and maintain mission critical systems and provide software-based decision support and training solutions.
+CAE helps provide the guidance, expertise, products and engineering services required to help customers operate in critical and highly complex environments.
 We also provide systems integration, systems engineering and in-service support for operational platforms.
 We have a wealth of experience providing engineering information environments, fleet management services, lifecycle and integrated logistics, and other support services designed to efficiently and cost-effectively operate and maintain operational weapon systems.